Level 4, 18 North Tce, Adelaide SA

 The Procedure and Surgical Techniques

 Breast reconstruction surgery is specific to the individual.
-Your plastic surgeon will recommend a surgical approach that will safely restore your breast, without compromising the safe management of your breast cancer.
+Your Specialist Plastic Surgeon will recommend a surgical approach that will safely restore your breast, without compromising the safe management of your breast cancer.
 There is a wide range of surgical approaches available for reconstructive surgery.
-Find comfort in knowing our surgeons are skilled in the latest breast reconstructive techniques, including:
+Find comfort in knowing your surgeon is skilled in the latest breast reconstructive techniques, including:

 Tissue expanders and/or breast implants